-Born and raised in Los Angeles, basically the mecca of delicious Mexican food in the U.S., I am an expert in eating tacos.
+Since I was born and raised in Los Angeles, which is basically the mecca of delicious Mexican food in the U.S., I consider myself to be an expert in eating tacos.
 Imagine slicing into some nicely charred carne asada hot from the grill or watching the taco truck guy carve thin pieces of al pastor from the spit, dripping with juices and fat.
 I don’t know about you, but my mouth is watering!
 So, I think we can agree that tacos are delicious, but sometimes, especially when you order them in a restaurant, they’re not exactly the healthiest.

 5 Tips to making a tasty and healthier taco